pthapa1/Scraper-to-API/README.md

 ### Improvements to make pursue

-- Performance: The app checks the url one by one for addresses.
-Therefore, the performance is slow.
-If possible, I would like to make this faster by simultaneously opening all links saved in the array.
+- Performance: improvement is a continious process.
+It is faster than earlier version of the app but more will need to be done in the future to scale it up.
 - Show addresses from different country: Currently the app only checks for hotels in Google Map

-- More data: The app does not go beyond one page to scrape data and scrapes everthing that's there.
-I would like the user to decide a number of addresses they need in the URL parameter and generate the certain amount as desired.

-- Include more routes: I have yet to implement other routes for errors.
+- https on express server
+- Deploy it on AWS API gateway.
+- Build react app to consume and spit the data.

 ---